christophe-rd/wildchrokie/notes/notesCookieScaping.md

 Outer ring, very likely to be 2023 growth.
 ####BETPAP GR5A P2
 Outer ring, very likely to be 2023 growth.
+CHECK GR5A P2 AND 5B BECASUE THEY ARE LIKELY THE SAME THEY are almost identical
 ####BETPAP HF 16A P6
 Outer ring, very likely to be 2022 growth.
 ####BETPAP HF16 P12